INSO-World/Trinocular/src/registry/ReadMe.md

 * 404: Subscriber or Visualization group not found
 * 200: Subscriber removed

+---

 ## Tutorials

-### How to create a new service instance
+### How to create or update a new service instance

-1. Send a `POST` request to `/service/:name` with the service instance details.
+1. Send a `PUT` request to `/service/:serviceName/:hostname` with the service instance details.
-2. The service will validate the request and create a new instance if valid.
+2. The service will validate the request and create/update a new instance if valid.

-### How to update a service instance

-1. Send a `PUT` request to `/service/:name/:id` with the updated service instance details.
-2. The service will validate the request and update the instance if valid.

 ## Classes